 These ornaments are too cute, and super versitile.
 They made a perfect banner, and a fun addition to the milk bottles.

-We’ve also got cute invitations for you to use:
+I’ve also got cute invitations for you to use:

 Each of these is a PDF with printables ready for you to print and use:

 Here is the blank invitation for you to customize for your own party.
 Just right click and save it to your computer.
 If you don’t know how to personalize it, we’ve got a tutorial for you here.